Women in Innovation Awards 2021/22

-Innovate UK, as part of UK Research and Innovation, is offering 10 Women in Innovation Awards to female entrepreneurs across the UK.
+Innovate UK, as part of UK Research and Innovation, is offering at least 20 Women in Innovation Awards to female entrepreneurs across the UK.
 The winners will receive a £50,000 grant and a bespoke package of mentoring, coaching and business support.

 The aim of this competition is to find women with exciting, innovative ideas and ambitious plans that will inspire others.
 The awards are for female founders, co-founders or senior decision makers working in businesses that have been operating for at least one year.

-Applicants must be confident, with the support of an award, that they can make a significant contribution to a pressing societal, environmental and/or economic challenge through their innovative project.
+Applicants must be confident, with the support of an award, that they can make a significant contribution to a pressing societal, environmental or economic challenge through their innovative project.

 Your project must: